Chip Saltsman: Kris Kobach Senate Super PAC

+2020 Tennessee Senate Republican primary

+During the 2020 Tennessee Senate Republican Primary, Saltsman was not part of either campaign, but towards the end of the campaign said the race would be a “photo finish” and hyped up Sethi’s chances.

+Saltsman two weeks before Primary Day said, “You've got to give a lot of credit to Manny Sethi.
+He's worked hard.
+He's told a good story.
+He's put in the work.
+And now he's sitting two weeks before the election and it's going to be a photo finish in about two weeks."

+Speaking about the Hagerty campaign, Saltsman said, “"I think what the campaign did, that endorsement you want to open with it and you want to close with it, their whole campaign was a Trump endorsement.
+And it kind of lost its sizzle along the way after 4 or 5 months of advertisement… The campaign has run the Trump endorsement a little too much.”

+Bill Hagerty ended up winning the Tennessee Senate Republican primary by 11%.

-Rusty Crowe Congressional campaign
+Rusty Crowe congressional campaign

-Dr. Phil Roe decided not to seek reelection in Tennessee's First Congressional District, setting up an open primary in 2020.
+Phil Roe decided not to seek reelection in Tennessee's First Congressional District, setting up an open primary in 2020.
 State Senator Rusty Crowe (R-Johnson City), was considered an early favorite, having been a state senator nearly 30 years.
 Crowe led by 10% in a January poll conducted by Spry Strategies.
 Crowe switched up his advising team in June 2020, hiring Saltsman with less than a month left before early voting began.

 Despite starting out with a lead in the polls and being one of the leading spenders in the race, Crowe finished in third place.

-Matt Hullander Hamilton County Mayoral campaign
+Matt Hullander Hamilton County mayoral campaign

 Saltsman served as a consultant for Matt Hullander's 2022 Hamilton County Mayoral campaign.
 Despite, being the largest spender in the Republican primary, Hullander came in third place in the Republican primary.

-Baxter Lee Congressional Campaign
+Baxter Lee congressional campaign

 After redistricting, Tennessee’s 5th Congressional District became a Republican friendly district – and a prime pickup opportunity.
 The new 5th Congressional District attracted many Republican candidates for the primary.
 Saltsman was named campaign manager for Baxter Lee, a Nashville businessman, was kicked off the ballot for not being a bonafide Republican.